buntine/basmap/README.md

 BASMAP will fetch all URLs from the given sitemap and report on any HTTP errors it encounters.
 It's a useful tool for providing a very high-level integration test suite and may be useful as a post-deploy hook to ensure that a change in one webpage has not affected other webpages unintentionally.

+BASMAP is written in the Rust programming language.

 ## Installation

 If you want a standalone binary: